Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvert.rst

 NA

 .. note :: BLE advertisements will repeat with an interval between the set minimum and maximum intervals.
 Set a shorter interval for the BLE device to be discovered rapidly and set a longer interval to conserve power.

-   “BLEAdvert.h” must be included to use the class function.
+"BLEAdvert.h" must be included to use the class function.

 **BLEAdvert::setMaxInterval**
 -----------------------------